 If you like math, you’re probably a very analytical thinker which is very important as a computer programmer.
 Computer programming requires a very sharp mind, the ability to juggle multiple ideas in your head at once, and the ability to focus for long periods of time.
 You probably already have these skills.

 With a brain built for math, you’ll likely be able to learn programming skills if you just commit to it.
 There are a wide variety of coding summer camps that teach you the basics.
-For example, iD Coding and Engineering Academies are offered at sites throughout the United States each summer.

 We’ve all heard of Pythagoras and Isaac Newton but the good news is, we still need mathematicians today.
 Yes, you can study math all your life!
 You can work in industry to build models and equations for companies and manufacturers or if you prefer “pure” equations you can focus on “abstract mathematics,” solving equations using pure mathematical concepts without a direct industry application.

 And if you really just like the feel of the being in the math classroom, you can always teach math at a university or high school, possibly continuing your research at the same time.